Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Conclusion

 \section{Conclusion}

-In this study, we examine the performance of GPT-3.5 and PaLM 2 across several less-studied domains of bias, focusing on general positive and negative polarity associations rather than stereotypes.
-Our findings indicate that both models exhibit statistically significant biases.
-Our dataset design draws upon prior literature of both social science and computer science.
+We examine the behavior of four common LLMs across several less-studied domains of bias, looking at general positive and negative polarity associations rather than precise stereotypes.
+Our findings indicate that all four models exhibit statistically significant biases.
+Our dataset and experimental design draw upon prior literature on both social science and computer science.
 As the use of LLMs continues to grow and these models are increasingly employed in various tools, it becomes crucial to be vigilant about even subtle forms of bias.
-While much work has been done to investigate overt biases such as those related to race, gender, and religion, less attention has been paid to subtler biases like ageism, beauty, and institution.
+While much work has been done to investigate overt biases such as those related to race, gender, and religion, less attention has been paid to subtler biases such as ageism, beauty, and institution.
 Through the introduction of our dataset, we encourage the consideration of these overlooked biases when using LLMs.
-As we explore our datasets only on two LLMs, our results may not be fully representative for other LLMs.
-But we suspect that other LLMs will follow similar patterns of bias.
 We hope that this dataset will help to further research and mitigate these types of biases.
-This dataset should enable the development of LLMs that take into account these biases and mitigate their influences.
 Future research is needed to extend our findings to other models and further biases that have been identified by social scientists.
-In the end, we hope that our study will contribute to ongoing efforts to make LLMs more impartial and fair.